arvenjadeaguilar/cellagri-cms/src/pages/blog/2019-03-07-february-2019-the-month-in-review.md

 **Perfect Day Foods**

 [Perfect Day Foods](//perfectdayfoods.com) raised [**$34.75 million**](//medium.com/cellagri/perfect-day-raises-34-7m-to-make-animal-free-milk-70d58b3faec2) to complete their Series B funding.
 Based in Berkeley, California, Perfect Day is a startup that uses cellular agriculture to produce **animal-free dairy proteins**.
 By designing yeast to produce the same dairy proteins found in milk from a cow, Perfect Day can make the same milk.
 Without needing the cow.
-Perfect Day’s Series B was led by Temasek Holdings, Horizon Ventures, and ADM Capital. **This is one of the largest announced investment round in a cell ag food startup**.
+Perfect Day’s Series B was led by Temasek Holdings, Horizon Ventures, and ADM Capital. **This is one of the largest announced investment rounds in a cell ag food startup**.
 The Series B funding marks a great start to 2019 for Perfect Day following their [_perfect_](//medium.com/cellagri/perfect-day-foods-partners-to-change-dairy-milk-74e86950cc6) end to 2018.

 <img src="/img/milksunflower.jpeg" width="100%"/>